Table of Contents

 In the eyes of the HR department, perhaps employer brand or branding is the marketing department’s job, not theirs.
 However, when discussing employer brand here, we want to emphasize the brand’s workplace, work benefits, insurance, etc., which can impress and attract candidates.

-We know branding is not the one-size-fits-all formula for a higher incentive of IT talent acquisition, but it still holds the imperative role in hiring and retaining talents.
+We know branding is not the one-size-fits-all formula for a higher incentive of IT talent acquisition, but it still holds an imperative role in hiring and retaining talents.

 With an upmarket image of how the brand interacts and engages in the workplace, one business might benefit significantly with a higher impression and the privilege in the competition when recruiting.